jooby-project/jooby/md/doc/maven-plugin/README.md

 # jooby:run

-Increase development productivity: run, debug and auto-reload Jooby applications.
+Increase development productivity: run, debug, compile and auto-reload Jooby applications.

 A {{maven}} plugin for running, debugging and reloading your application.